rhiot/gitbook/cloudplatform/starting.md

 ## Using Spring Boot runtime programatically

-In order to programatically start Cloud Platform using Spring Boot, add the following dependnecy to your POM file:
+In order to programatically start Cloud Platform using Spring Boot, add the following dependency to your POM file:

 	<dependency>
 		<groupId>io.rhiot</groupId>